White Cross Vets

 Between 2001 and 2003, the Ilkley, Eccleshill, Bramley and Baildon practices were sold.
 Tim was recruited by Mars Inc. to look after the overseas growth of Banfield, the world’s largest international group veterinary practices.
 But Craig and Tim were not done yet.

-In 2008, Tim returned to the UK to develop White Cross Vets within the North and Midlands, alongside his father Craig they were joined by brother-in-law John Guggenheim (and later Richard Burgin).
+In 2008, Tim returned to the UK to develop White Cross Vets within the North and Midlands, alongside his father Craig.

-Between 2012 and 2014, we opened a second Leeds veterinary practice in Roundhay and a second Liverpool vet in Gateacre, as well as the Bloxwich vet practice, Wallsall; the Wolstanton vet practice, Newcastle-under-Lyme and the Tividale vet practice in Sandwell, West Midlands.
+Between 2012 and 2014, we opened a second Leeds veterinary practice in Roundhay and a second Liverpool vet in Gateacre, as well as the Bloxwich vet practice, Walsall; the Wolstanton vet practice, Newcastle-under-Lyme and the Tividale vet practice in Sandwell, West Midlands .

 In 2013, White Cross Vets achieved 48th place in the Sunday Times Best 100 Small Companies to Work For list.
 In 2014, we moved up to the 45th best place to work for, becoming the only UK veterinary practice to achieve the maximum 3 star Best Companies.

-In 2016 we tripled the size of our vets in Derby, the practice now boasts three operating theatres, the latest diagnostic equipment and space for over 40 inpatients, six days a week - take a virtual tour of the best vets in Derby>.
+In 2016 we tripled the size of our vets in Derby, the practice now boasts two operating theatres, the latest diagnostic equipment and space for over 25 inpatients, six days a week – take a virtual tour of the best vets in Derby.
 In March we achieved a double milestone welcoming our 150th team member into the White Cross family and being named in the Sunday Times Best Small Companies to Work For list for the fourth year in a row.
-A busy twelve months was completed with the opening of two more purpose built practices caring for the cats, dogs and rabbits of Widnes and Wolverhampton.
+A busy twelve months was completed with the opening of two more purpose-built practices caring for the cats, dogs and rabbits of Widnes and Wolverhampton.

-We will continue create more purpose built veterinary practices across the North of England and the Midlands in the near future.
+We will continue to create more purpose-built veterinary practices across the North of England and the Midlands in the near future.